 In the interim, DWQ has developed a screening technique to determine if an AU needs further study to determine whether total phosphorus is degrading aquatic life uses.
-AUs that exceed these TP screening criteria are identified and placed on a list of waters that need further evaluation, unless the AU is currently part of an ongoing or completed Total Maximum Daily Load analysis (TMDL) for total phosphorus.
+AUs that exceed these total phosphorus screening criteria are identified and placed on a list of waters that need further evaluation, unless the AU is currently part of an ongoing or completed TMDL analysis for total phosphorus.

-Additional evaluations of AUs with high TP can be conducted in many ways.
+Additional evaluations of AUs with high total phosphorus can be conducted in many ways.
 At a minimum, these AUs may be evaluated by doing a DO diurnal study to determine if DO concentrations are low enough, over a long enough time period, to cause impairment to the designated aquatic life uses.
-Also, biological assessments are conducted on high TP waters to quantify the extent of biologically degradation that may be attributable to eutrophication.
+Also, biological assessments are conducted on high total phosphorus waters to quantify the extent of biologically degradation that may be attributable to eutrophication.

-The assessment methodology to determine the need for further studies was based on the potential impact of total phosphorus, nitrate, and BOD to aquatic life uses.
+The assessment methodology to determine the need for further studies was based on the potential impact of total phosphorus, nitrate, and biochemical oxygen demand to aquatic life uses.
 The exception to this approach was the evaluation of nitrate for drinking water support and ammonia for aquatic life support.
-For all other uses, the data were screened against the criteria for sample sizes of 4 or more samples and those sites found to exceed the criteria will be prioritized for future nutrient assessment and monitoring.
-For the 2014 IR, all sites identified with potential nutrient issues were placed in category 3D for further study.
+For all other uses, the data were screened against the criteria for sample sizes of four or more samples, and those sites found to exceed the criteria will be prioritized for future nutrient assessment and monitoring.
+For the 2012-2014 IR, all sites identified with potential nutrient issues were placed in Category 3D for further study.